 (Tiebreakers are applied to standings only at the end of the regular season)

 In regular season competition, each WCHA team shall have an opportunity to accumulate points from each WCHA regular season League contest (i.e., a contest between teams representing two WCHA member institutions played as part of the League schedule).
-A team that wins in regulation or overtime receives three (3) points, while the losing team receives zero (0).
-In the case of a tie after overtime, the team that wins in a shootout receives two (2) points, while the losing team receives one (1) point.
+A team that wins in regulation receives three (3) points, while the losing team receives zero (0).
+A team that wins in three-on-three overtime or that wins in a shootout receives two (2) points, while the losing team receives one (1) point.

 At the conclusion of the regular season, teams will be ranked by the number of points accumulated.
 If two (2) or more teams are tied for first place, they will be declared WCHA regular season co-champions.

 The WCHA regular season champion will be awarded the #1 seed for the WCHA Postseason Tournament, will be granted an automatic quarterfinal-round bye and will automatically be awarded the top seed for the WCHA Final Faceoff.
 In the case of co-champions, the #1 seed will be determined by the tiebreaking procedure outlined below.

 The quarterfinal round of the WCHA Postseason Tournament will be a best-of-three (3) games format, with all games at the home sites of the teams ranked higher in the final regular season standings.
 With the #1 seed earning a bye into the WCHA Final Faceoff semifinals, all six (6) remaining teams participate in the quarterfinal round of the Tournament.
 Quarterfinal-round playoff pairings will be: #2 rank (host) vs #7 rank, #3 (host) vs #6, and #4 (host) vs #5.